Generic name: disulfiram [ dye-SUL-fi-ram ]

 What other drugs will affect Antabuse?

-Other drugs may interact with disulfiram, including prescription and over-the-counter medicines, vitamins, and herbal products.
+This list is not complete and other drugs may interact with disulfiram, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about Antabuse (disulfiram)